Visit Hydra, Greece

 Hydra is at its best between May and October.
 July and August are the busiest months, particularly on weekends, when domestic visitors arrive in droves from Athens.
 Easter is a great time to visit with celebrations from Holy Thursday and fireworks at midnight on Easter Saturday.

-Suggested Hydra itinerary
+Suggested itineraries featuring Hydra

 This sample itinerary will give you an idea of what is possible when you travel in Hydra, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.